What Would You Do (WWYD): 8 Considerations to Choosing a Law School

 How a law school supports its students is equally as important as its programmatic offerings.
 Miami Law’s 6:1 student-to-faculty ratio ensures professors are accessible, and weekly Dean’s Fellows study groups offer first-year students the opportunity to solidify their understanding of the material covered in the classroom.

 From day one, Miami Law prioritizes preparing students for the bar exam.
 The AAP coordinates and presents a variety of programs on both the substantive and logistic aspects of the exam and offers individualized bar coaching.
 Miami Law’s partnership with BARBRI, the leading provider of bar preparation courses in the United States, provides students with comprehensive resources throughout their time in law school and as they prepare for the exam.
-Miami Law boasts an 85.1% Florida Bar passage rate for first-time takers, compared to the 76.6% statewide average.

 Miami Law is unwavering in its dedication to its students’ health and happiness.
 In addition to University of Miami resources, including the University of Miami Counseling Center, the law school houses two student organizations (the Mental Health Collective and the Insightful Mind Initiative) and the country’s first Mindfulness in Law Program.
 As an institution, Miami Law is deeply committed to supporting academic, professional, and personal well-being.

 #7.
-Cost of Attendance - How does each school’s total cost and scholarships relate to your goals?
+Cost of Attendance - How does each law school’s total cost and scholarships relate to your goals?

 When calculating the cost of attendance, it is important to remember that tuition only comprises one component of that equation.
 Students must also incorporate the cost of housing, food, books, transportation, and other personal expenses into any budgeting.